wjgilmore/dreamfactory-book/docs/chapter08.md

 	* [Nginx YouTube Video](https://www.youtube.com/watch?v=X3Pr5VATOyA)
 2. [Apache YouTube Example](https://www.youtube.com/watch?v=NfUoiv4FTSs)

+### Securing Your Credentials

+When generating APIs using DreamFactory's native connectors, you'll logically need to supply a set of credentials so DreamFactory can connect to and interact with the underlying data source.
+These credentials are stored in the system database, and are encrypted using [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption.
+The credentials are decrypted on-the-fly when DreamFactory connects to the destination data source, and are never cached in plaintext.

 ### Suppressing Errors

 When running DreamFactory in a production environment, be sure to set the `.env` file's `APP_ENV` value to `production` and `APP_DEBUG` to `false`.
 Leaving it set to `local` will result in detailed error-related information being returned to the client rather than quietly logged to the log file.
 When set properly in a production environment, your `.env` file will look like this: